-At Radiance Aesthetics & Wellness of NYC we offer an extensive hormonal testing to people suffering Premenstrual Syndrome (PMS) symptoms.
+Integrative health center in NYC offers an extensive hormonal testing for people suffering with Premenstrual Syndrome (PMS) symptoms.
 It will help us to determine your premenstrual symptoms triggers and different problems associated with them.
 Our goal is to help you to alleviate your Premenstrual Syndrome suffering and we will provide you with an integrative therapy program, including Nutrition Counseling, Weight Control & Personal Training to treat hormonal imbalance.

 Premenstrual Syndrome (PMS)

 The menstrual cycle is divided into 3 phases: estrogen phase, progesterone phase, and menstrual phase.

 This phase begins during the week following your menstrual period when levels of estrogen begin to rise.
 It lasts 7–12 days and usually ends in ovulation.

 During this phase, you generally feel and look your best—no bloating, food cravings, or imbalanced moods.

 During the estrogen phase, your body prepares itself for ovulation and fertilization; nature helps you to focus on finding your mate and reproduce.
 This explains why a lot of women experience increased libido and sexual drive during this time of the month.

 Estrogen is also responsible, during this phase, for creating a clearer skin complexion and glossier hair.
 Your body metabolism is increased during this time; you might feel energized, attractive, and self-confident.